 Flood alerts may be issued before a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding.
 A flood alert may be issued when there is less confidence that flooding will occur in a FWA.
 The site is not located within a FAA.

-Based on available information, safe access and escape routes would likely be achievable via the A6135 during a fluvial flood event.
+Based on available information, safe access and escape routes would likely be achievable via Moss Way to the east of the site during a fluvial flood event.

 2.6 Observations, mitigation options and site suitability - fluvial